Zuzanaczm/Digital_electronics_2/Labs/05-segment/readme.md

 ### Kitchen alarm

-Consider a kitchen alarm with a 7-segment display, one LED and three push buttons: start, +1 minute, -1 minute.
-Use the +1/-1 minute buttons to increment/decrement the timer value.
-After pressing the Start button, the countdown starts.
-The countdown value is shown on the display in the form of mm.ss (minutes.seconds).
-At the end of the countdown, the LED will start blinking.

 1. Scheme of kitchen alarm; do not forget the supply voltage.
 The image can be drawn on a computer or by hand.
 Always name all components and their values.

    ![](images/kitchen_timer.png)